 - set the NGAP Protocol IE Presence Information IE to "present" if the target NG-RAN node has received the respective NGAP Protocol IE-Id in the HANDOVER REQUEST message, and “not-present” otherwise.

+If the HANDOVER REQUEST message contains within the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE the Time Based Handover Information IE, the target NG-RAN node shall, if supported, consider that the UE will appear in the target cell within the handover time window indicated.

 Interactions with RRC Inactive Transition Report procedure:

 If the RRC Inactive Transition Report Request IE is included in the HANDOVER REQUEST message and set to "subsequent state transition report", the NG-RAN node shall, if supported, send the RRC INACTIVE TRANSITION REPORT message to the AMF to report the RRC state of the UE when the UE enters or leaves RRC_INACTIVE state.